nais/naisdevice-health-checker/README.md

 ## Releases

 A [Phar](https://www.php.net/manual/en/intro.phar.php) archive is built to ease the usage/installation of the scripts in this library.
-The following archive is generated and [released](https://github.com/nais/device/releases):
+The following archive is generated and [released](https://github.com/nais/naisdevice-health-checker/releases):

-- `device-health-checker.phar`
+- `naisdevice-health-checker.phar`

-It can be executed like a regular binary once it is set as executable (`chmod +x device-health-checker.phar`).
+It can be executed like a regular binary once it is set as executable (`chmod +x naisdevice-health-checker.phar`).

 ## Commands